-The FCRC is the only organization dedicated exclusively to organizing and administering the day-to-day grassroots operations for the Republican Party here in Fairfax County.
+The Fairfax County Republican Committee (FCRC) is the only organization dedicated exclusively to organizing and administering the day-to-day grassroots operations for the Republican Party here in Fairfax County.
+We are also known as the Fairfax GOP.
 Your participation is essential to the proper functioning of our form of government.

 As an introduction here are answers to questions that new members often ask.
 If you have additional questions, please let us know!